iworks/wp-sitemap-control/readme.txt

 = What is a sitemap? =

 A sitemap is a file where you provide information about the pages, videos, and other files on your site.
 Search engines read this file to more intelligently crawl your site.

 == Screenshots ==

-1. Configuration screen.

 == Changelog ==

 = 1.0.0 =
 * Init version.
+Props for [Sebastian Miśniakiewicz](https://profiles.wordpress.org/sebastianm/) for inspiration.

 == Upgrade Notice ==

-= 1.0.0 =
-This version is a init, just start to use.